Which city is cheaper, Rome or Riga?

 A large number of backpackers visit Rome, as it is a very popular city for budget travelers.
 Backpackers will find no shortage of hostels where they can stay, particularly near the main train station where accommodation is particularly cheap (but not always the best quality).

-Riga is a very popular city for students and younger travelers.
+Riga is very popular with students.
 The city's affordability and vibrant atmosphere make it a great spot for international students.
 There are many places to hang out and a lively nightlife scene that appeals to young travelers.

-Riga is a very walkable city.
+Riga is a very walkable destination.
 The city is small enough that most areas can be explored on foot.

 Both Riga and Rome have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Rome than Riga.
+With generally more activities and things to do, visitors tend to spend more time in Rome than in Riga.
+Usually, 2-4 days is a good amount of time for Riga, and 3-7 days is enough time in Rome.

 Visitors enjoy the food and shopping when visiting the destination of Riga.
 Visiting the old town is also a must.
 Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.